Skip to Content

 7. Homemade Playdough, Oobleck, and Slime

-You can find many messy play recipes online to make your own slime, homemade playdough (without cream of tartar) or any of these popular tactile materials.
+You can find many messy play recipes online to make your own slime or homemade playdough, or any of these popular tactile materials.

 Kids could help you make them by stirring and kneading and then continuing to play with them on tables or trays.